2dv514/syllabus/examination/part_2/README.md

 ## The problem to solve
-The company [ACME Corporation](https://en.wikipedia.org/wiki/Acme_Corporation) are having some problem with their website.
+The company [ACME Corporation](https://en.wikipedia.org/wiki/Acme_Corporation) is having some problem with their website.
-After releasing new products last months there website have been receiving a lot more traffic.
+After releasing new products last months their website have been receiving a lot more traffic.
 This has led to the site being slow and sometime unresponsive.
-The site is built around the CMS system [Wordpress](https://wordpress.org/download/) and today it's hosted on an single server running all of the required services and tools like database, static files, WordPress core code etc.
+The site is built around the CMS system [Wordpress](https://wordpress.org/download/) and today it is hosted on an single server running all of the required services and tools like database, static files, WordPress core code etc.
 Another problem the company has with the website is how it is being configured over the years.
-Today the server running the whole thing is like a snowflake server and they are afraid to upgrade Wordpress to the new version.
+Today the server running the whole thing is like a snowflake server and they are afraid to upgrade Wordpress to a newer, more secure, version.
 But now they have decided to add some resources to this problem.

-The company have given your group the assignment to fix these problems.
-To be able to handle the load increase on the web site you must introduce a load balancer and also separate the different services and be able to scale these (ability to add more instances).
+The company have given your group the assignment to try to fix these problems.
+To be able to handle the load increase on the web site you must introduce a load balancer (hopefully with high availability) and also separate the different services and be able to scale these (ability to add more instances).
 You should redesign the infrastructure to support the DevOps mindset with configuration management when moving the old single instance solution to a more scalable one hosted on a OpenStack cloud using a configuration management tool.

 Today the system look like this: